Contact

 Transparency at different levels

 Part of my hypothesis is that transparency operates at different levels with different effects.
-The research only tested transaction-level disclosure, but I believe distinguishing between these levels offers a potential path forward:
+But before I explain these levels, it's worth repeating:

-Transaction-level disclosure (specific outputs): My feeling is that when you've built trust at the first two levels, transaction-level disclosure becomes largely unnecessary — stakeholders already understand your approach.
+Transaction-level disclosure (specific outputs): My hypothesis is that when you've built trust at the first two levels, transaction-level disclosure becomes largely unnecessary — stakeholders already understand your approach and can see the human value in your work.

 The human-first principle